znstrider/plottable/README.md

 ## Beautiful tables in matplotlib.

-This is an early version of mpltable.
+This is an early version of plottable.
 To learn the functionality best take a look at the notebooks in the example folder.

 ### Quickstart